bryanwee023/nft-pawnshop/README.md

 ## Step 2.
 Deploy and initialise the contract

-    yarn build
+    yarn dev-deploy $PAWNSHOP_ID

-    near deploy --wasmFile out/main.wasm --accountId $PAWNSHOP_ID
-    near call $PAWNSHOP_ID new --account_id $PAWNSHOP_ID
+Running this command will prompt you to log into the NEAR account you intend to deploy the contract onto.

-The block builds the contract, deploys it onto the testnet, and then initialises it.
+The command then builds the contract, deploys and initialises it.

 ## Step 3.
 Interact with the contract